 Supervision of independent study (481) constitutes a faculty overload.
 It should not be used as a means of offering a course for credit without faculty approval nor should it duplicate the subject matter of any currently offered course.

 No student may apply more than 4 units of independent study toward the degree, and ordinarily no more than 1 unit of such registration per semester will be permitted.

 Registration for independent study must be approved by the instructor concerned.
 By the end of the second week of each semester, descriptions of such work will be submitted by the instructor for approval to the division in which the credit is to be granted, and the title reported by the division to the Registrar.

 No 481 may be used to satisfy any of the distribution requirements.

 IV.E.1.
 Quantity Requirement

 The requirements for the degree of Bachelor of Arts may be completed regularly in a period of time ranging from three to five years.
-As an ordinary minimum, the quantity requirement for graduation is the successful completion of 30 units, and six quarters of basic physical education and community engagement.
+As an ordinary minimum, the quantity requirement for graduation is the successful completion of 30 units of academic course work, and six quarters of the physical education, community engagement, and experiential learning requirement.
 The student must be in residence for at least two years, and satisfactorily complete a minimum of 15 units.
 (See J below for senior year requirement.)